The first home of the vocation: the family

 Sowing vocations in our environments

-Vocation is not a topic of the past nor only for “others”.
+Vocation is not a topic of the past nor only for “others.”

 🌾 Parents, catechists, priests, friends…

-Let us speak of vocation naturally.
+Let us speak about vocation naturally.

 Let us look at our young people with eyes of faith:

-"> “That boy would make a good priest.”
+“This boy would be a good priest.”

-Every prayer is a seed in God's field.
+Each prayer is a seed in God’s field.